 In Italy, breakfast, or “colazione,” is typically a much simpler affair compared to the elaborate multi-course meals seen later in the day.
 The quintessential Italian breakfast often consists of an espresso or cappuccino paired with a Cornetto, which is the Italian version of a croissant.
 Unlike the buttery French croissant, a Cornetto is slightly sweeter and may be filled with jam, cream, or chocolate.

 This light and straightforward meal serves as a quick, yet flavorful, start to the day, allowing Italians to reserve their culinary extravagance for lunch and dinner.
-It reflects the Italian philosophy of enjoying life’s simple pleasures, setting the tone for the day with a touch of sweetness and a burst of caffeine.
+It reflects the Italian philosophy of enjoying life’s simple pleasures, setting the tone for the day with a touch of sweetness and a burst of caffeine from coffee.

 Pizza and pasta are widely considered Italy’s national foods, each with deep regional variations.
 Pizza hails from Naples and is famed for its soft, chewy crust and simple toppings.
 Pasta is ubiquitous across the country, with styles varying from the meaty Bolognese in the north to seafood-infused versions in the south.
 Both dishes showcase the Italian emphasis on quality ingredients and culinary tradition.